 Misdemeanors are crimes that are less serious than felonies, both in their commission and their punishment.
-In most states, the punishment for a misdemeanor is up to a year or less in the county jail, as opposed to felony punishment, which can involve state prison.
+In most states, the punishment for a misdemeanor is up to a year or less in a local jail, as opposed to felony punishment, which can involve state prison.
 Both misdemeanor and felony convictions may also involve fines and other punishments.

-Some states use “levels” instead of “classes.”
-And yet others use unique descriptive words or phrases for their groups, such as “misdemeanor” and “gross misdemeanor.”
-The purpose is the same no matter what words are used for the classifications—for any given crime, once you know the class or level or other group name, you refer to the statute defining the class, level, or group to learn the sentence.
+Some states don't use levels, classes, or degrees.
+They may have unique descriptive words or phrases for their misdemeanor classifications, such as "simple," "gross," or "aggravated" misdemeanors.
+The purpose is the same no matter what words are used for the classifications—for any given crime, once you know the class or level or other designation, you refer to the statute defining the class, level, or group to learn the sentence.

-Here are some examples of class A/level one misdemeanors.
+Here are some examples of Class A and Level 1 misdemeanors.
 For more examples in your state, consult the chart below.

-The following states have classified their misdemeanor crimes into classes, levels, or by some other grouping convention: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Michigan, Minnesota, Missoouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, new York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.
+The following states have classified their misdemeanor crimes into classes, levels, or by some other grouping convention: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.

 For details on these states' misdemeanors, sentences and sentence ranges, and examples of crimes that fit within the top grouping of misdemeanors, click the state name in the chart below.

 |Arkansas||A, B, or C|